alexpetros/triptych/README.md

 Ideally, for all of these requests, the browser should show a loading bar, the same way that clicking on a link does.
 This behavior is impossible to simulate in JavaScript but would significantly benefit the user if incorporated into the browser.

+## Development

+The entire source is in `./triptych.js`.

+To run the tests, first install the dev dependencies with `npm install`.
+Then, run the tests by opening `./test/index.html` in your browser.

 ## FAQ